 The math part of the latest version (2014 Series) of the GED exam assesses your analytical and critical thinking skills as well as your problem-solving competencies.
 GED® Math online classes are the most efficient solutions to assist you in preparing for the High School Equivalency exam.
 So, practice away!
-Here you have: unrestricted video lessons, practice tests, and revision of important concepts.
+Here you have unrestricted video lessons, practice tests, and revision of critical concepts.

-The GED math section covers two main content fields, and around 45% of the math section will assess your skills in quantitative problem solving and this part includes geometric questions and number operations.
-The other 55% of the math section measures your algebraic knowledge and problem-solving skills..
+The GED math section covers two primary content fields, and around 45% of the math section will assess your skills in quantitative problem solving and this part includes geometric questions and number operations.
+The other 55% of the math section measures your algebraic knowledge and problem-solving skills.

 On this first part, you cannot use a calculator.
-You need to complete this first part before you can move on the second part of the GED math test.
+You need to complete this first section before you can move on the second part of the GED math test.

 Test: What you know about Basic Math?